Learning families of algebraic structures from informant: Learning from informant, and infinitary -theories

-Informally speaking, one can identify a Turing $X$-relativized operator with a Turing machine which has three tapes: the input tape, the output tape, and the oracle tape, where the oracle tape \emph{always} contains the characteristic function of $X$.
+We often denote a Turing $X$-relativized operator as $\Phi_{[X]}$.
+Informally speaking, one can identify a Turing $X$-relativized operator with a Turing machine which has three tapes: the input tape (on which the machine is allowed to work), the output tape, and the oracle tape, where the oracle tape \emph{always} contains the characteristic function of $X$.

 In a straightforward way, one can use the notion of a Turing $X$-re\-la\-ti\-vi\-zed operator to introduce \emph{Turing $X$-computable embeddings}.
 If there is a Turing $X$-computable embedding from $\mathfrak{K}_0$ into $\mathfrak{K}_1$, then we write $\mathfrak{K}_0 \leq_{tc}^X \mathfrak{K}_1$.